labxscut/ksak/README.md

 ## Introduction

 - Phylogenetic analysis is the cornerstone of evolutionary biology and taxonomy.
 Phylogeny based on molecular sequence similarity has become the de facto standard.
 All subsequences of size k derived from a molecular sequence, are called its k-mers.
-Numerous studies demonstrated that k-mers of molecular sequences, such as genomic DNA and proteins, are conserved within closely related organisms, and diverge with speciation (Huan et al., 2015, Yu et al., 2019).
+Numerous studies demonstrated that k-mers of molecular sequences, such as genomic DNA, are conserved within closely related organisms, and diverge with speciation (Huan et al., 2015, Yu et al., 2019).
 Thus k-mer statistics are efficient and effective phylogenetic distance measures (Bussi et al., 2021).

 - We developed Ksak - a tool efficiently computes seven widely accepted k-mer statistics: Chebyshev (Ch), Manhattan (Ma), Euclidian (Eu), Hao (Qi et al., 2004), d2, d2S and d2star (Song et al., 2013); and performs alignment-free phylogenetic analysis.
 Using a golden standard 16S rRNA dataset, we extensively benchmarked the accuracy and efficiency of Ksak, comparing to Muscle (Edgar et al., 2004), ClustalW2 (Panchal et al., 2012) , Mafft (Katoh et al., 2014) and Cafe(Sun et al., 2017) - popular multiple sequence aligners.
 We made the software of Ksak open source.
 Ksak runs on MS Windows and Linux operating systems with a graphical user interface for Windows.